 is master of all."
 A child is under the authority of the parents just like

-a slave is responsible to the Master.
-The expectation of the parents/Master defines
+a slave is responsible to his master.
+The expectation of the parents/master defines

 what is expected.
 Any who falls short is liable for discipline from the

 authority.
-Parents are responsible to correct their children.
+Parents are responsible to correct their children and masters are

 We don’t always consider that

-in a similar way the actions of the child and/or slave reflect on and are the
+in a similar way the actions of the child and/or slave reflect on the

 the community if the child or slave does not live to the community standard.